kelvinagyareyeboah/Face-Detection-App/README.md

 ## Demo

-The app captures live video from a webcam, detects faces in each frame, draws bounding boxes around them, and displays a face count on screen.
+The app captures live video from a webcam, detects faces in each frame, draws bounding boxes around them, and displays a face count

 ## Requirements